delivering great presentations

 You don’t have to necessarily ladle it on with a trowel, but it’s not a bad idea to be as clear as you can be.
 If clarity is king, colour is queen is helping you to bring your messages home and help to convey complex ideas more simply.
 Colourful visuals generally are useful, as is the colour of examples, case studies, stories and metaphors.

-More of which later, but for now think about how using analogies can bring your ideas to life in different ways.
-Saying that ‘Unstructured presentations can be like dog’s dinners’ may help to better connect you with the point being made here.
+More of which later, but for now think about how analogies can bring your ideas to life in different ways.
+Saying that ‘Unstructured presentations can be like dog’s dinners’ may or may not help you to better connect with your readership or audience.
+You tell us.

 On which point, keep an eye on those light bulbs and other over-used training metaphors.
 If your audience are not lighting up you may need to try a different one.

 Handle their expectations

 To be fair, certain expectations are often built into what presenting looks like historically within the business world.
 As a result, they may not always represent the most inspiring models to follow

 If you do decide to take a risk to do things differently, to surprise people or even shock them, you may need to be courageous - you also need to prepare the ground politically.

 Suggesting a five-minute overview followed by discussion, as opposed to the usual 60 minute monologue and its dreaded ‘any questions’ conclusion, may be tantamount to sacrilege - or it may even be met by warm approval and relief.